Alex-Fischman/iz/README.md

 - but some compile time functions will take compile-time-only args
 - compile passes are macros that take an AST and a Data object

-IR:
-- starting with a stack based thing for simplicity
-- but will also include weirder ops like moving the stack pointer for utility

 Syntax:
 - arbitrary operator definitions
 - operators call macros when parsed, which usually just unroll the arguments but can do anything